MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 ## Remarks

 This clock measures time since 00:00:00 UTC on Thursday, January 1, 1970.
-This clock accounts for leap seconds.
-It's the basis for civil time around the world.
+This clock accounts for leap seconds and is the basis for civil time around the world.

 UTC time is based on International Atomic Time (TAI) which uses atomic clocks to track time.
 However, a leap second is occasionally added to UTC time to keep the difference between UTC time and UT1 (solar time) within +- 0.9 seconds.